AGENTS

 * Use managed browsers with [`dev`](/docs/commands/dev) and [`start`](/docs/commands/start).

-* Learn about [running other browsers](/docs/browsers/running-other-browsers) with custom binary paths.
+* Learn about [Running other browsers](/docs/browsers/running-other-browsers) with custom binary paths.

 # Preview command to launch built extensions